Student Accessibility Support Services

 How does a student become a part SASS?

-If a student does not have a diagnosis but finds that they have serious difficulties with their classes, they may have an unidentified learning disability.
-These students also go through the SASS department for referral to a course called Guidance 143: Introduction to Learning Disabilities, which includes information about and testing for a learning disability.
+If a student does not have a diagnosis but finds that they have serious academic difficulties with their classes, they may have an unidentified learning disability.
+SASS department for referral to GUID 143, a course which includes information about and testing for a learning disability.
 If a student is determined to have a learning disability through this course, then the testing will serve as verification for participation in SASS.

 SASS Support Classes